Doprastav

 Doprastav a.s. is a Slovak construction company, which was established in 1953.
-The company focuses mainly on transportation construction - roads, bridges and railways.
+The company focuses mainly on transportation construction, such as roads, bridges and railways.

 An example of their construction is the Apollo Bridge in Bratislava.
-It has won an award from the European Association of Steel Construction.
+The construction won an award from the European Association of Steel Construction.

 In 2006, Doprastav posted a profit of 461.74 million Slovak korunas (€13.55 million) after taxation and employed 3,500 people in average.